top of page

 ABOUT ME

 I'm seeking a career that utilizes my capacity to both research and teach.
-I currently volunteer to teach public lectures with various organizations.
+I have a history of publication in both physics and undergraduate teaching methods.

 I received my bachelor's degree in physics and mathematics from Rose-Hulman in 2018.
 My physics degree was focused on astrophysics and my mathematics degree on the analysis of continuous functions.
-I earned my graduate certificate in high-performance computing in 2021, and I plan to complete my Ph.d. in physics in May of 2025.
+I earned my graduate certificate in high-performance computing in 2021, and I completed my Ph.D. in physics in September of 2025.

 IMG_3105_edited_edited.png